 We endeavour to make your time and association with our centre, a happy and supportive experience for you and your child.
 At Camira Kindy, we promote the Australian* Queensland* and C&K* play based curriculums which are primarily concerned that children develop positive and fulfilling relationships with other children and staff and lead to a strong sense of belonging in the learning environment.
 We have friendly, qualified teachers and assistants who will welcome you and your child each day and encourage parent participation and involvement in whatever capacity parents can give.
 Your involvement will enrich your child’s learning experiences and promote positive self-esteem.
 Current research confirms what C&K have always advocated, that the experiences of young children have a profound effect on their future.

-Camira Kindy offers your child beautiful natural play spaces for your child to explore and create their imaginative play – sand pit, mud patch, bushland, real grass and really large established trees.
+Camira Kindy offers beautiful natural play spaces for your child to explore and create their imaginative play – sand pit, mud patch, bushland, grassy areas and large established trees.
 Our indoor environment is so homely, attractive and welcoming, that some people think our building is a converted house.

-We are proud of our reputation in offering a high quality program for young children based in the ‘Building Waterfalls -2’ Curriculum and the Early Years Learning Framework.
+We are proud of our reputation in offering a high quality program for young children based in the ‘Listening and Learning together: C&K Curriculum Approach’.